 I am a quiet, reflective person.
 Taught and somewhat skilled at checking off that perennial to-do list, I rejuvenate my creative spirit in nature, silence, and silliness.
 I’ve been learning with God what this juxtaposition of being and doing looks like for me.

 Raising children, teaching others to speak English in the US and Ukraine, suffering illness, college, catering, and leading at church are some of the significant circumstances of my spiritual formation.
 But it is through the relationships within each, and most especially my relationship with God and with myself, that have truly been the transforming places.

-Currently I am getting my Master’s of Ministry at Portland Seminary, lead a spiritual formation group at my church, take care of my family and write.
+Currently I am getting my Master’s of Divinity with a concentration and Certificate in Spiritual Direction at Portland Seminary, lead a spiritual formation group at my church, take care of my family and write.
 I have a degree in classical music performance (bassoon!), taught English in post-Soviet Ukraine to Hungarians, taught refugees and immigrants in Ohio and Ontario, married my husband after some hard-won patience on his part, adopted my oldest from Kazakhstan, had two more children (which my OB/GYN classified as miracles), catered my way into many lives in Central Ohio, grown a jungle garden and learned how to eat what it gave.

 How I Became a Director